-We adapt our system to study the high level task planning capabilities of a completely distinct task: dishwashing.
-We simply replace the task guidelines for `making a drink' with `dishwashing' and add function definitions that are needed for low-level execution.
-We show the dishwashing task guidelines below:
+\end{multicols} We provide an additional example of adapting to an additional task with \method{}.
+We adapt our system to study the high-level task planning capabilities of the task dishwashing.
+We simply replace the task guidelines for `making a drink' with `dishwashing'.
+We show the dishwashing task guidelines below in \autoref{lst:guidelines2}.

-We evaluate the generalization ability on two criteria: how many high-level steps are generated correctly and whether all the steps align with the ground truth (referred to as \textit{Completed Status}).
+We evaluate the high-level planning capability on how many steps are generated correctly.
 We show our results in Table~\ref{tab:generalization}.
 We find out that \method{} performs very well on the novel dishwashing task.
 It has the capability not only to produce precise and novel instructions for new objectives but also to exhibit resilience when faced with entirely different tasks.